Posted on August 10, 2017 by Indiana's Cool North

 Browse eight unique courtyard shops featuring family fall favorites like pumpkin fudge, homemade caramel apples, sodas and ice cream from stores like The Log Cabin Fudgery and Soda Fountain.

 Each weekend during the festival, follow the aroma of fresh apples boiling in an iron kettle over open fire to savor freshly-pressed cider from Kuhns Cider Grist Mill.
 An experience at Amish Acres will bring you back to a simpler, traditional time with guided tours, buggy and wagon rides, homemade meals in the century-old barn restaurant, handcrafts, and musicals at The Round Barn Theater.
-If you’re looking for more than a day visit, you can stay at the Nappanee Inn or the Inn at Amish Acres.
+If you’re looking for more than a day visit, you can stay at the Countryside Inn.

 Fall’s pinnacle event for the young (and young at heart) will be in full swing at two zoos in Indiana’s Cool North.
 What could be more fun for the family than Halloween at the zoo?

 Pumpkins, lights, and spooky decorations transform the Potawatomi Zoo into a safe trick-or-treating experience that’s fun for the whole family.
-From October 20-22, kids can tour the grounds in costume and trick-or-treat at stations set up around the zoo, hop on the haunted train ride, and enjoy a spin on the enchanted carousel.
-Little Zoo Boo (Sunday, October 22) is geared toward younger children and events take place only in daylight hours.
+From October 18-20, kids can tour the grounds in costume and trick-or-treat at stations set up around the zoo, hop on the haunted train ride, and enjoy a spin on the enchanted carousel.

 Exploring pumpkin patches, getting fresh produce at u-picks, and navigating—or getting lost in—some massive corn mazes are three of the most classic fall activities, and Indiana’s Cool North has several great destinations where your family can do all three.